great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_an_inferredassetfilesystemdataconnector.rst

-Example 7: Redundant information in the naming convention (random hash in name)
+Example 6: Random information in the naming convention
 -------------------------------------------------------------------------------

 In the following example, files are placed in folders according to the date of creation, and given a random hash value in their name.